Connected space

 In topology and related branches of mathematics, a connected space is a topological space that cannot be represented as the union of two or more disjoint non-empty open subsets.
-Connectedness is one of the principal topological properties that are used to distinguish topological spaces.
+Connectedness is one of the principal topological properties that distinguish topological spaces.

 A subset of a topological space $X$ is a connected set if it is a connected space when viewed as a subspace of $X$.

 Some related but stronger conditions are path connected, simply connected, and $n$-connected.
 Another related notion is locally connected, which neither implies nor follows from connectedness.

 Formal definition

 A topological space $X$ is said to be disconnected if it is the union of two disjoint non-empty open sets.
 Otherwise, $X$ is said to be connected.
 A subset of a topological space is said to be connected if it is connected under its subspace topology.
 Some authors exclude the empty set (with its unique topology) as a connected space, but this article does not follow that practice.